amperity/dialog/README.md

   with middleware before they are output.

-To support further light customization, both the `:simple` and `:pretty` formatters will look for some metadata on events which will also be output.
-If an event has a `:dialog.format/tail` string metadata, it will be appended to the message produces by the formatters.
-If the event has `:dialog.format/extra`, it will also be printed as a data structure at the end of the message.
+To support further light customization, both the `:simple` and `:pretty` formatters will look for some additional metadata on events:
+- If an event has a `:dialog.format/tail` string metadata, it will be appended to the message produced by the formatters.
+- If the event has `:dialog.format/extra`, it will also be printed as a data structure at the end of the message.

 ## License